I need human help to enter verification code (office hours only)

 Early Services

-Early Services feature familiar and participatory music, our 4th Friday musicians, congregant reflections on Rosh Hashanah morning, and a short d’rash (sermon) or text study on Kol Nidrei and Yom Kippur morning.
+Early Services feature familiar and participatory music, our 4th Friday musicians, and a short d’rash (sermon) or text study.
 The shorter duration and more familiar and participatory melodies in this service make it especially accessible for children, teens and their families.
-Everyone is welcome to attend Early Services which will be held outdoors in our beautiful Founders Grove and on Zoom.
-The shofar will be heard at a dedicated Shofar Service on the afternoon of Rosh Hashanah (see below).
+Everyone is welcome to attend Early Services which are held outdoors in our beautiful Founders Grove.
+While the shofar will be sounded during this service, the full liturgy of the shofar service will be heard during our Late Service (see below).
 On both Rosh Hashanah and Yom Kippur mornings, the Torah service will take place during the Late Service only.

 Late Services

-Late Services feature the special melodies and nusach (musical mode) of the High Holy Days, participatory and majestic music, our Beth El chorus, congregant reflections (on Rosh Hashanah morning) and rabbinic drashot (sermons).
+Late Services emphasize the special melodies and nusach (musical mode) of the High Holy Days, participatory and majestic music, and feature our Beth El chorus, and rabbinic drashot (sermons).
 Everyone is welcome to attend Late Services which will be held in our Sanctuary and on Zoom.
-The shofar will be heard at a special Shofar Service on the afternoon of Rosh Hashanah (see below).
+On both Rosh Hashanah and Yom Kippur our Late Services include a full Torah service, and on Rosh Hashanah a full shofar service.

 Childcare